Hybrid1940/UT-Domination/README.md

 ## Backend

-The backend is ran on
+The backend is ran on MQTT on multiple nodes such as the LED node, game server node, and the mapquest node.
+All of them run on a Raspberry Pi

 ## 3D Printing